-Staying or leaving an owned home after separation
+Stay in, leave or sell an owned home after separation

-This information is about staying in, leaving or selling your home and about paying the mortgaging.
+This information is about staying in, leaving or selling your home and about paying the mortgage.

 Can I stay in the home?

-You have the right to remain in your home, when your name is not on the title deeds, but you are married/in a civil partnership or have occupancy rights.
-You can only be forced out of your home by a court order.
+You have the right to live in your home if you have occupancy rights.
 If you feel you are being forced out by your ex-partner you should get legal advice on what to do.

 Can I leave the home?

-If you are not married or in a civil partnership, are not the owner and don’t have occupancy rights you do not have any responsibility for the property you are living in.
+If you do not own your home you do not have any responsibility for the property you are living in.
 You can leave when you want to without a need to agree with your ex-partner about what happens to the house.
 You should, however, get advice on any money that you have paid towards the mortgage, repairs or improvements to the property that you may be entitled to have refunded.

 Can I sell the home?